How to answer "My weird but true story is..." on Tinder

 Why it falls flat: Over-detailed story that spans the entire char cap.
 The prompt asks for one beat; this is a court deposition.
 The matcher won't read past sentence two, and the 'and...' ending refuses to land the joke.

 The strongest answers compress one specific weird-but-real anecdote into a sentence with a punchline — the hot-dog-contest T-shirt, the mailman birthday exchange, the Pizza Hut commercial that makes you cry.
-Specificity is what proves it's true; brevity is what leaves room for the matcher to ask.
-The most common failure is the constructed-quirky composite ('I've eaten dirt, met three astronauts, and stole a flag') which reads as manufactured personality.
-The second is the name-drop disguised as anecdote ('I once shared an elevator with [celebrity]').
-The third is the over-detailed story that refuses to land.
-If you don't have one stock weird-but-true anecdote you actually tell at parties, swap to a different prompt — there's no fixing a bad story by adding more sentences.
+Specificity is what proves it's true; brevity is what leaves room to ask.
+The most common failure is the constructed-quirky composite ('I've eaten dirt, met three astronauts, stole a flag') which reads as manufactured personality.
+The second is the name-drop ('I once shared an elevator with [celebrity]') disguised as anecdote.

 What's a good "My weird but true story" answer on Tinder?+